Ketel Marte Player Props: Diamondbacks vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.43 team ERA that ranks 21st among all league pitching staffs.
+- The Tigers have the 21st-ranked team ERA among all league pitching staffs (4.51).

-- The Tigers rank 18th in baseball in home runs allowed (72 total, 1.2 per game).
+- Tigers pitchers combine to rank 18th in baseball in home runs surrendered (74 total, 1.2 per game).

-- In his most recent time out on Saturday, the right-hander threw seven innings against the Chicago White Sox, giving up one earned run while surrendering two hits.
+- The left-hander last appeared on Sunday against the Chicago White Sox, when he tossed five innings, allowing one earned run while giving up three hits.

-- The 31-year-old has an ERA of 3.21, with 6.9 strikeouts per nine innings, in nine games this season.
-Opponents are hitting .211 against him.
+- The 32-year-old has an ERA of 5.57, with 8.9 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .242 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.